 Technology User Group (TUG) Discussions for all users at all levels in the front of our meeting room, 11:45 a.m.
 (First and fourth Tuesdays of the month)..

 Dec.
 7 -- No meeting.
 4000th meeting Celebration

 Timely Topics Discussion in the front of our meeting room with participation encouraged from all in attendance.
 Usually at 11:45 a.m. on the second Tuesday.

 Dec. - There will be no Timely Topics meeting this month..

 Trips Scheduled (For Old Guard members and guests)

-For 2019, the Trips Committee is considering a luncheon in January, a trip to the Statue of Liberty and Ellis Island and trips to Hyde Park, Roosevelt Library. and the Culinary Institute of America.
+For 2019, the Trips Committee is considering a trip to the Statue of Liberty and Ellis Island and a trip to Westchester Dinner Theater.

 Walkers The Walkers Group has been relaunched in a new format (which is still evolving).
 For now we are walking twice a week, Mondays and Thursdays, at 8:00 AM at Briant Park in Summit, with "mall walking" at the Short Hills Mall as a backup for bad weather.
 If Interested, please drop a note to [email protected] to weigh in and say what formulation might work well for you.